cmbata1/music-generation-project/SETUP.md

 ## Requirements

-- Python 3.12 (this is the version the project was developed and tested on)
+- Python 3.9–3.12
+  - The project was originally developed with Python 3.9, but has been tested and works with 3.9, 3.10, 3.11, and 3.12.
 - pip for installing dependencies
 - (Recommended) virtual environment (`venv` or `conda`)